-- G31.26 Students who are dissatisfied with the outcome of a Stage Two complaint may submit an appeal on either or both of the following grounds: - a) that there is new evidence that could not have been, or for good reason was not, made available at the time of the investigation by the HoSCA and that sufficient evidence remains that the complaint warrants further consideration; - b) that evidence can be produced of significant procedural error on the part of the College in investigating the complaint, and that sufficient evidence remains that the complaint warrants further consideration. - G31.27 Students should submit a Stage Three Complaints Form within 14 days of the Stage Two Complaint outcome.
-Appeals received after this deadline will only be accepted at the discretion of the Principal. - G31.28 The Principal will normally advise the student in writing of their decision on the appeal within 42 days of receipt.
-If it is determined that an appeal should be heard, an Appeal Committee will be arranged, in accordance with the Appeal Committee structure. - G31.29 The student may be represented at the Appeal Committee by another member of the College, a member of the student's professional organisation (where applicable), or a member of the KCLSU. - G31.30 Additionally, the student may be accompanied by a family member or a friend who will not be able to speak on the student's behalf, unless this is a reasonable adjustment, such as a sign language communicator or interpreter. - G31.31 If the student is to be represented or accompanied, the name of the person who is to attend must be received in writing by the HoSCA at least 48 hours in advance of the Committee.
+- G31.31 Students who are dissatisfied with the outcome of a Stage Two complaint may submit an appeal on either or both of the following grounds: - a. that there is new evidence that could not have been, or for good reason was not, made available at the time of the investigation by the HoSCA and that sufficient evidence remains that the complaint warrants further consideration; - b. that evidence can be produced of significant procedural error on the part of the College in investigating the complaint, and that sufficient evidence remains that the complaint warrants further consideration. - G31.32 The Vice-Principal (Education) has discretion to take into account grounds (including grounds of compassion) other than those stated above in deciding whether to allow an appeal to be heard. - G31.33 Students should submit a Stage Three Complaints Form within 10 working days of the Stage Two Complaint outcome.
+Appeals received after this deadline will only be accepted at the discretion of the Principal. - G31.34 The Principal will normally advise the student in writing of their decision on the appeal within 20 working days of receipt.
+If it is determined that an appeal should be heard, an Appeal Committee will be arranged, in accordance with the Appeal Committee structure. - G31.35 The student may be represented at the Appeal Committee by another member of the College, a member of the student's professional organisation (where applicable), or a member of the KCLSU. - G31.36 Additionally, the student may be accompanied by a family member or a friend who will not be able to speak on the student's behalf, unless this is a reasonable adjustment, such as a sign language communicator or interpreter. - G31.37 If the student is to be represented or accompanied, the name of the person who is to attend must be received in writing by the HoSCA at least 48 hours in advance of the Committee.
 The Chair of the Appeal Committee may accept or reject a request, and their decision will be final.
-The Chair may refuse to permit a representative, friend or family member to attend where 48 hours' notice has not been received. - G31.32 Written notice of the Committee will normally be sent to the student, together with the names of the Committee members and the Chair, and all documentary evidence, at least 14 days before the Committee date.
+The Chair may refuse to permit a representative, friend or family member to attend where 48 hours' notice has not been received. - G31.38 Written notice of the Committee will normally be sent to the student, together with the names of the Committee members and the Chair, and all documentary evidence, at least 10 working days before the Committee date.
 Any concerns regarding documentation or membership of the Committee should be raised in writing by the student at the earliest opportunity to the HoSCA.